Barbara Luddy

-Barbara Luddy (May 25, 1908 – April 1, 1979) was an American actress best known for her voiceover work for Walt Disney Studios in the 1950s and 1970s.
+Barbara Luddy (May 25, 1908 – April 1, 1979) was an American actress best known for her voiceover work for Walt Disney Studios in the 1950s, 1960s and 1970s.

-Biography
+Early life

-Born in Great Falls, Montana, Luddy was the daughter of Will and Molly Luddy of Helena, Montana.
-She sang in vaudeville as a child.
+Born in Great Falls, Montana on May 25, 1908, Luddy was the daughter of Will and Molly Luddy of Helena, Montana.
+She sang in Vaudeville as a child.
 She attended Ursuline Convent in Great Falls, Montana.

 Career

 Stage

 In 1929, Luddy toured with Leo Carrillo in Australia as part of a touring company that presented the play Lombardi, Ltd. A review in the Sydney Morning Herald cited Luddy's work portraying a mannequin as "a role in which Miss Barbara Luddy made a great hit by her pert audacity and vivaciousness."

 Radio

 Luddy was a member of the dramatic cast of the Chicago Theater of the Air.
 One of Luddy's better known roles on radio was being a regular performer on The First Nighter Program from 1936 until the series ended in 1953.
 In 1937, she and fellow First Nighter actor Les Tremayne set what a contemporary newspaper article called "a precedent ... when these signed long term contracts calling for their exclusive services" on the program."

 She also played Veronica Gunn in the comedy Great Gunns.
 In soap operas, she played Judith Clark in Lonely Women Carol Evans Martin in The Road of Life, and Janet Munson in Woman in White.